epfl-ada/ada-2021-project-quotebankers/README.md

   -  The kept emotion classification method is the zero-shot classification using the [Hugging-Face](https://huggingface.co/) framework that is also used  in the topic classification part of the project.
 This method is easily scalable as 100 000 quotes were classified in less than 10 minutes, and seem to yield acceptable results.
 The emotion categories chosen were angry, joy, sad, fear, calm and neutral, according to the [Russel model](https://www.sciencedirect.com/science/article/pii/009265667790037X) of emotion.

 ## Timeline
+Here is the proposed timeline up until Milestone 3:
 - 12 Nov: hand-in of Milestone 2 and Homework 2 released;
 - 26 Nov: Homework 2 deadline;
 - 3 Dec: the planned data analysis proposed in the Conclusions of [initial_analysis.ipynb](initial_analysis.ipynb) is finished;